The Jewish Home

 For the 2013 elections, the Jewish Home and Tkuma parties ran a joint list under the leadership of the chairman of the Jewish Home, Naftali Bennett.
 The party ran with Tkuma again in the 2015 elections.
 In April 2019, Jewish Home ran on a joint list with Tkuma and Otzma Yehudit.
 The parties registered under the name Union of Right-Wing Parties.
 The party ran on a joint list (named Yamina) with Tkuma and the New Right in the September 2019 Israeli legislative election, though the joint list split into two factions on 10 October.
 Yamina ran again in the 2020 Israeli legislative election.
-Party leader Rafi Peretz announced on 5 January 2021 that he was retiring from politics.
-He was succeeded by Hagit Moshe as the leader of the party on 19 January 2021.
+Party leader Rafi Peretz announced on 5 January 2021 that he was retiring from politics and was succeeded by Hagit Moshe as the leader of the party on 19 January 2021.
+In 2023, the Jewish Home and the Religious Zionist Party agreed to merge to become a single party, National Religious Party–Religious Zionism.

 History

-The National Religious Party and the National Union originally allied in order to run a joint list for the 2006 elections.
+Formation

-On 3 November 2008, it was announced that the NRP and the Moledet and Tkuma factions of the Union would merge to form a new party.
-However, the Ahi and Hatikva factions of the Union rejected the merger—their leaders, Effi Eitam and Aryeh Eldad, respectively, were both opposed to the party being a purely religious one, while Eitam was also unhappy that the new party would not hold primaries.
+The National Religious Party (NRP) and the National Union alliance ran a joint list for the 2006 Knesset elections.
+On 3 November 2008 it was announced that the NRP and the Moledet and Tkuma factions of the National Union would merge to form a new party.
+However, the Ahi and HaTikva factions of the Union rejected the merger—their leaders, Effi Eitam and Aryeh Eldad, respectively, were both opposed to the party being a purely religious one, while Eitam was also unhappy that the new party would not hold primaries.

 The party was initially nameless.
 Five names were proposed: HaBayit HaYehudi ("Jewish Home"), Shorashim ("Roots"), Atzma'ut ("Independence"), Shalem ("Whole"), and Amihai ("My Nation Lives").
-In an on-line ballot, the members chose "Jewish Home".
+In an online ballot, the members chose "Jewish Home".

 Yaakov Amidror was chosen to head a public committee formed to choose the party's list for the 2009 elections.
 On 8 December 2008, Rabbi Professor Daniel Hershkowitz, a mathematician from the Technion, was chosen to head the new party.

 When Jewish Home announced its candidate list for the upcoming elections, five of the top six slots went to ex-NRP members.
 MK Uri Ariel of Tkuma was the sole exception: He received the third slot.
 Polls then indicated Jewish Home would get five to seven seats, thus making the first six spaces highly contested.
 The ex-National Union members again complained.
 Ex-Moledet MK Benny Elon stated that he would not seek re-election, and was replaced on the candidate list by American immigrant Uri Bank.
-The remaining Moledet members broke away, and allied with Hatikva in a revived Union (Bank also later switched to the Union.)
+The remaining Moledet members broke away, and allied with HaTikva in a revived Union (Bank also later switched to the Union.)

 On 25 December, Tkuma MK Ariel left Jewish Home, and joined the Union.
 This left Jewish Home as little more than a renamed NRP, which was also reflected in its motto "New Mafdal" (מפד"ל החדשה).
 In the 2009 election, the party won three seats.